ikoloska/CommsCoder/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=$k&space;=&space;\log_2&space;M$" target="_blank"><img src="https://latex.codecogs.com/gif.latex?$k&space;=&space;\log_2&space;M$" title="$k = \log_2 M$" /></a>.

-The transmiter imposes an energy constraint on the message T (per bit, or on average), and the message T is then transmitted over the channel.
+The transmiter imposes a power constraint on the message T (per bit, or on average), and the message T is then transmitted over the channel.
 The channel is corrupted by Gaussian noise.
-The ratio between the input energy and the power of the Gaussian noise is called the signal-to-noise ratio (SNR).
+The ratio between the input power and the power of the Gaussian noise is called the signal-to-noise ratio (SNR).
 As a result of the channel noise, the receiver receives a distorted version of the message T, denoted by T'.
 The receiver generates a higher level representation of message T' (i.e., converts the message T' with size n to a message S' with size M) and decodes the transmitted message.

 ## Communication Systems Revisited